Alan Kulwicki: Early 1980s

-Kulwicki raced in four NASCAR Busch Grand National Series (now Xfinity Series) races in 1984.
+Kulwicki raced in four NASCAR Busch Grand National Series (now O’Reilly’s Auto Parts Series) races in 1984.
 At the time, the Busch Grand National Series was considered NASCAR's feeder circuit, a proving ground for drivers who wished to step up to the organization's premiere circuit, the Winston Cup (now NASCAR Cup Series).
 Kulwicki qualified second fastest and finished in second place at his first career NASCAR race, which took place at the Milwaukee Mile, several city blocks from where he grew up.
 Later that year, he finished seventh at Charlotte and fifth at Bristol.
 The following year, Kulwicki placed sixteenth in the season-opening Busch Series race at Daytona.
 Although he won the pole position at that year's event in Milwaukee, he finished fourteenth because of engine problems.
 Kulwicki's Busch Series successes caught car owner Bill Terry's eye and he offered Kulwicki a chance to race for him in several Winston Cup events.

 In 1985, Kulwicki sold most of his belongings, including his short track racing equipment, to move approximately 860 mi to the Charlotte area in North Carolina.
 He kept only a few things; his pickup truck was loaded to tow a trailer full of furniture and tools.
 An electrical fire two days before he left destroyed his truck, so Kulwicki had to borrow one to pull the trailer.
 After arriving in the Charlotte area, he showed up unannounced at Terry's shop ready to race.
 Veteran NASCAR drivers were initially amused by Kulwicki's arrival on the national tour: He was a driver from the northern United States when the series was primarily a southern regional series, he had a mechanical engineering degree when few other drivers had completed college and, with only six starts, had limited driving experience in the junior Busch Series.
 Kulwicki was described as very studious, hard working, no-nonsense and something of a loner.
 He frequently walked the garage area in his racing uniform carrying a briefcase.
 Kulwicki made his first career Winston Cup start at Richmond on September 8, 1985, for Bill Terry's No. 32 Hardee's Ford team.
 That season he competed in five races for Terry, with his highest finish being thirteenth.